Chicago Booth MBA Interview: What to Expect & How to Prepare

-Chicago Booth has released MBA interview invitations for round one candidates, which include a pre-interview video component.
+Chicago Booth is releasing MBA interview invitations for round two candidates, which include a pre-interview video component.

 Even if you’re a confident interviewer, your thoughtful preparation is essential to making a persuasive case for your candidacy and demonstrating your fit with Chicago Booth.
 The more you understand what to expect from Booth – and what Booth expects from you – the better.